docker/docker-bench-security/README.md

   -l FILE      optional  Log output in FILE
-  -c CHECK     optional  Comma delimited list of specific check(s) -e CHECK     optional  Comma delimited list of specific check(s) to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container or image name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container or image name to exclude from check
+  -c CHECK     optional  Comma delimited list of specific check(s) -e CHECK     optional  Comma delimited list of specific check(s) to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container name to exclude from check -t TARGET    optional  Comma delimited list of images name to check
 ```

 By default the Docker Bench for Security script will run all available CIS tests